 A successful result looks like this:

-And finally, check the ITM output from the device.
+And finally, check the SWO output from the device.

 If you see an output like above, congratulations!
 You have successfully set up an environment for developing Drone projects.